Drug or Alcohol Intervention

 - Support the program you’ve chosen.
 All treatment centers have various regulations ranging from specified visiting/calling hours to dietary restrictions.
 Don’t call if you aren’t supposed to, or mail them packages they can’t have.
 Tough love is often something both the addict and their loved ones have to learn.

 We Can Help

-Back2Basics Outdoor Adventure Recovery offers a six-month residential program for substance abuse and alcohol treatment for young adult males 18-30 years of age and is a “private pay” program.
-Back2Basics uniquely combines the 12-Step Program, Outdoor Adventure Recovery and our Residential Living Program to provide the best possible treatment to achieve long-term sobriety.
+Back2Basics Outdoor Adventure Recovery offers up to a six-month addiction treatment program for substance abuse and alcohol treatment for young adult males 18-30 years of age and is a “private pay” or accepts Insurance.
+Back2Basics uniquely combines Therapeutic Counseling, Outdoor Adventure Recovery and our Addiction Treatment Program to provide the best possible treatment to achieve long-term sobriety.